 Check out these Facebook Content Ideas to Boost Engagement and Sales

 #NinjaTip: Don’t shy away from controversial topics to elicit interest and discussion — but stay away from religion, politics or gender issues, unless you’re absolutely confident of nailing it!

 2. Do video reviews on social media

 Video is an amazingly powerful medium for promoting your shop!
-Simply by setting up a presence on YouTube, Tiktok or Facebook video, the platform can do the heavy lifting of showing your videos to the right users.
+By setting up a presence on YouTube, Tiktok or Facebook video, the platform can do the heavy lifting of showing your videos to the right users.
 Malay mo, your makeup demo video might cut through the clutter of pet videos and OOTDs.

 You can reach out to other influencers to review your stuff, or if you’re as mabenta as Colourette’s Nina Ellaine (who can rake in a hundred thousand views on a video talking about her kili-kili) you can review your own merchandise.
 After all, you’re your own best salesperson!